OCamlverse/ocamlverse.github.io/learning/ppx.md

   | _            -> some_default
 ```

-PPX extensions are implemented as OCaml programs which are plugged into the
+PPXs are implemented as OCaml programs which are plugged into the
 compiler.
 The extensions look for small syntactic "hooks" that signal
 that an extension should do its work.
-These syntactic signals that
+The syntactic signals that
 extensions look for are defined by the OCaml language specification,
-but mean nothing to the compiler itself without the plugin.
+but mean nothing to the compiler itself without a plugin.

 This document is presented in three parts.
 The first part gives a
-brief informal explanation of how PPX extensions are used.
+brief informal explanation of how PPXs are used.
 The second
 part gives some detail on how PPX works and the syntactic hooks OCaml
-provides for use by PPX extensions.
+provides for use by PPXs.
 The third section provides some
-detail on how you can write new PPX extensions, and gives pointers to
+detail on how you can write new PPXs, and gives pointers to
 other documentation that may be of interest to extension writers.

 ## How PPX extensions are used